What is the Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Fund?

 How does someone apply?

 To apply, a student must meet the required criteria and complete the scholarship application available from the local electric cooperative office.
-Each applicant is responsible for submitting all information required to apply for a scholarship and for returning the application to the local electric cooperative by December 31, 2016.
+Each applicant is responsible for submitting all information required to apply for a scholarship and for returning the application to the local electric cooperative by the end of the year.

 Apply for the IEC Memorial Scholarship